ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

   example: "context",
 });

-// Opening a new conversation for a specific EmbedChat component using an embedId const conversationId = await openConversation(null, null, null, "embedChatKey");
+// Opening a new conversation for a specific ConvoStackEmbed component using an embedId const conversationId = await openConversation( null, null, null,
+  "ConvoStackEmbedKey"
+);
 ```

 ### openConversationList